St3451/readthedocs_tmp/docs/source/usage.rst

 .. code-block:: bash

-   oncodrive3D run -i input.maf -p mut_profile.json -d build_folder/ -t cancer_type -C cohort_name
+   oncodrive3D run -i input.maf -p mut_profile.json -d build_folder/

 The above command run Oncodrive3D to perform a 3D-clustering analysis using the mutation profile of the cohort and default configuration.
 However, there are a